Is marijuana legal in Washington, DC?

-By driving in DC, there is implied consent to a chemical test.
+Anyone driving in DC gives implicit consent to a chemical test.
 If a driver refuses to submit to a test, they shall be informed that their license will be revoked for 12 months.
 Evidence of a refusal to submit to a test shall be admissible as evidence of guilt in a court of law.

 Standardized Field Sobriety Tests (SFSTs) that may be administered by a trained Drug Recognition Experts (DREs) include breath test instrument, urine test, and blood test (must be administered by a medical professional at the request of law enforcement).

 - First offense: Incarceration for no more than 90 days, $3,000 fine, or both, six-month suspended driver’s license

 - Second offense: 5-day minimum incarceration up to one year, $1,000 to $5,000 fine, or both, and one-year suspended driver’s license

 - Third and subsequent offenses: 10-day minimum incarceration up to one year, $2,000 to $10,000 fine, or both, and two-year suspended driver’s license